Stanford-BioE80/Stanford-BioE80.github.io/_docs/w4ps.md

  - Include your group number and names of your group members.
  - Team Rules is 6 points of your Final Project.
  - Brainstorm is 30 points of your Final Project.
- - Please turn in a single electronic copy of your Team Rules via Gradescope.
+ - Please turn in a single electronic copy of your **Group Activity** via Gradescope.

 **Q.1.** What is your group number?

 **Q.2.** Turn in a copy of your team rules.
 We expect to see between 6 and 10 rules (5 rules < # rules < 11 rules) that you have all agreed upon.
 (6 points)